 Stephen (Steve) A. Eagleton

-Mr. Eagleton stresses in a strong and clear voice that he is a MODERATE Democrat.
-His view is that both sides of the aisle have good ideas, and he is open about his view that the good of the people is far more important than the partisan aspect of politics that has produced such poison and gridlock for far too long.
-His thought process regarding legislation is: first, what is good for the people of the district, what is best for the state of Missouri and what is best for our children’s future.
+Mr. Eagleton stresses in a strong and clear voice that both sides of the aisle have good ideas, and he is open about his view that the good of the people is far more important than the partisan aspect of politics that has produced such poison and gridlock for far too long.
+His thought process regarding legislation is: first, what is good for the people of the district, what is best for the state of Georgia and what is best for our children’s future.

 He agrees with Right to Work.
 While much good stems from organized labor, and Mr. Eagleton supports unionization in general, a person should not be forced to join a union in order to hold a job.
 Unions, yes.
 Forced unions, no.

 Tax Increment Financing.
 Mr. Eagleton supports the recruitment of new businesses which will provide good high paying jobs through the use of TIF.
 This being said, once again it must be stressed that common sense and the overall good of the community should be the guiding principles when negotiating tax breaks for companies.